 We had a great meal at Buoy Beer Co., which is perched right on the water, but there are plenty of other cool micro brew pubs here.

 Astoria sits at the mouth of the Columbia River, and the old harbor is now home to some cool restaurants and fancy hotels.
 Be sure to check out beautiful Fort Stevens State Park, plus the Military Museum with gun batteries buried in sand dunes.
 There’s plenty of hiking, biking, camping and a pretty beach near the Peter Iredale 1096 shipwreck.
+You can make a campground reservation easily online.

 If you’re looking to while a way a little time in town, check out the Astoria column (and it’s great view over the city) as it’s worth a stop, plus the Columbia River Maritime Museum, and the Astoria Riverfront Trolleys are fun as well.